X-ray Transmission Through Photoionized Gas with Moderate Thomson Optical Depth: X-ray absorption in Thomson thin media

 Let us first consider a toy model of only hydrogen and oxygen, where the number fraction of oxygen is $\fo \ll 1$, and hydrogen is fully ionized\footnote{While for a hard spectrum, photoionization of hydrogen and helium may be inefficient, the ionization of metals heats the matter, causing lighter elements to be collisionally ionized, and also releases super-thermal electrons that efficiently collisionally ionize the hydrogen.
-See discussion in \cite{Draine2011} on secondary ionization efficiency.}, so that the electron number density is independent of the oxygen ionization state.
+See the discussion in \cite{Draine2011} on secondary ionization efficiency.}, so that the electron number density is independent of the oxygen ionization state.
 This model enables us to analytically derive basic results before generalizing to more realistic abundances.
 Since oxygen is typically the main absorber at energies $\sim 1~{\rm keV}$ \citep[see figure 1 of][]{Wilms2000}, this model should be a good approximation for such energies, also for abundance ratios similar to solar.
 This expectation is verified using \textsc{Cloudy} simulations in the following section.

 Consider the following setup.
 An X-ray source illuminates a slab of matter with an inner radius $r_\text{in}$ and a column density $\Sigma$.
-Since the absorption cross-section of oxygen at $\sim 1~{\rm keV}$ energies depends primarily on the presence of K-shell electrons and is barely altered by additional bound electrons on outer shells, the absorption cross-section of the matter depends only on the fraction of the oxygen that is not fully ionized (which will be derived in the following pargraphs).
+Since the absorption cross-section of oxygen at $\sim 1~{\rm keV}$ energies depends primarily on the presence of K-shell electrons and is barely altered by additional bound electrons in outer shells, the absorption cross-section of the matter depends only on the fraction of the oxygen that is not fully ionized (which will be derived in the following paragraphs).
 Thus, the total optical depth for absorption at a given frequency in the keV range is

-where $n_e$ is the electron number density, $\sigma_{O7\to 8}$ is the absorption cross-section of oxygen in the $O^{7+}$ state, which is similar to the cross section of neutral oxygen above $0.87~{\rm keV}$. $y$ is the fraction of oxygen ions that are not fully ionized, given by:
+where $n_e$ is the electron number density, $\sigma_{O7\to 8}$ is the absorption cross section of oxygen in the $O^{7+}$ state, which is similar to the cross section of neutral oxygen above $0.87~{\rm keV}$. $y$ is the fraction of oxygen ions that are not fully ionized, given by:

-where $n_{O^{X+}}$ is the number density of $X$ times ionized oxygen, i.e; $n_{O^{8+}}$ is the number density of fully ionized oxygen, and $n_O$ is the total oxygen density.
+where $n_{O^{X+}}$ is the number density of $X$ times ionized oxygen, i.e., $n_{O^{8+}}$ is the number density of fully ionized oxygen, and $n_O$ is the total oxygen density.